 The integration tags node-level metrics with the name of a node and queue-level metrics with the name of a queue.
 You can graph metrics by node or queue to help you diagnose RabbitMQ performance issues and compare metrics across your application.

-Because the RabbitMQ integration gathers metrics from the management plugin, it can take data that the plugin reports as static values and plot it over time.
+Because the RabbitMQ integration is able to gather metrics from the management plugin, it can take data that the plugin reports as static values and plot it over time.

 For instance, the integration can use Datadog’s built-in tags to visualize the memory consumption of either one or all of your queues.
 This example uses the demo application from Part 2, which handles data related to different boroughs in New York City.
 Our application queries an API, publishes the resulting JSON to a queue, consumes from the queue to aggregate the data by borough, then publishes to a final queue, where the data waits for a database to store it.